calculator

 Total SSP Payable: £0.00

-How to calculate Statutory Sick Pay (SSP)?
+How to Calculate Statutory Sick Pay (SSP) Using a Statutory Sick Pay Calculator

-Basically, if you’re too ill to drag yourself to work, SSP’s there to throw you a (pretty thin) lifeline.
-Your boss coughs it up, not the government unless you’re lucky enough to work somewhere with a beefy sick pay policy.
-Standard SSP is the same everywhere, so you won’t get more just because you work for some fancy tech company or whatever.
+Basically, if you’re too unwell to drag yourself into work, Statutory Sick Pay (SSP) is there as a lifeline—albeit a modest one.
+Your employer pays it, not the government, unless you’re lucky enough to work somewhere with a more generous sick pay scheme.
+The standard SSP rate is the same across the UK, so it doesn’t matter if you work for a tech giant or a small business—you’ll get the same amount.

 What is Statutory Sick Pay (SSP)?